-We’ve all found ourselves in a situation where someone in our lives makes us feel bad about who we are.
+We’ve all found ourselves in a situation where the behavior of someone in our lives makes us feel bad about who we are.
 But for some of us, this rotten behavior isn’t a one-off — it’s a pattern of behavior that feels really toxic.
-Whether it’s a family member, friend, or coworker, being around someone toxic has a lot of negative effects—and one key effect is that we can’t be our authentic selves.
-When this is the case, we walk away from our interactions with the person feeling depleted and unworthy.
+Whether it’s a family member, friend, or co-worker, we regularly walk away from our interactions with the person feeling depleted and unworthy.
 It feels just awful.

-How to Tell If a Relationship is Stifling Your Authenticity
+How to Tell If a Relationship is Toxic

-One of the most effective ways to tell if a relationship is stifling your authenticity and pushing you to perform is to use your body as a guidepost.
+One of the most effective ways to tell if a relationship is toxic and is stifling your authenticity is to use your body as a guidepost.
 Your body is one of the most powerful weapons you have in your arsenal to combat toxic experiences, because it will signal to you whether being around a particular person is causing you to feel unsafe, unwell, upset, and more.

-When I say use your body as a guidepost, I’m talking about leveraging mindfulness to tune into what you’re feeling and what you’re sensing in your body when you’re around various people in your life, using mindfulness.
-It’s like taking a snapshot of your emotions and body sensations in a given moment so that you can measure to what extent you feel able to be your authentic self.
+When I say use your body as a guidepost, I’m talking about leveraging mindfulness to tune into what you’re feeling and sensing in your body when you’re interacting with people in your life.
+It’s like taking a snapshot of your emotions and body sensations in any given moment so that you can measure to what extent you feel safe, comfortable, settled, and able to be your Authentic Self.

-With some practice, you’ll start to see that your body will tell you which of your relationships feel loving and safe and enable you to be yourself (whatever that feels like for you—for example, like flying, warm flutters through the heart and chest area, a joyous buzz throughout the body) — what I like to call “cloud relationships”— and which of your relationships cause you to feel negative sensations and to push you to perform (for example, nausea, heaviness in the chest, tingling at the back of the neck, muscle tightness, sweating, irritated digestive system).
+With some practice, you’ll start to see that your body will tell you which of your relationships feel loving and safe and enable you to be yourself (whatever that feels like for you.
+For example, like flying, warm flutters through the heart and chest area, a joyous buzz throughout the body) — what I like to call “cloud relationships”— and which of your relationships cause you to feel negative sensations and to push you to perform (for example, nausea, heaviness in the chest, tingling at the back of the neck, muscle tightness, sweating, irritated digestive system, and more).

-I know that when I find myself in a toxic relationship, I physically recoil at the thought of being in that person’s company.
-I will feel anxiety pounding in my chest and a strong desire to get out of the room will pulse through me (the “flight” of fight or flight—also called amygdala activation).
+For example, when I find myself in a toxic dynamic, I physically recoil at the thought of being in that person’s company.
+I will feel anxiety pounding in my chest, and a strong desire to leave the room will pulse through me (the “flight” of fight, flight, or freeze — aka nervous system activation).

 On the other hand, when I’m around people I adore and whose energy enables me to feel safe enough to be supremely vulnerable, I feel like a warm, mushy marshmallow, melting in the warmth of love and acceptance.